-When it comes to your business or company web design, you will most likely be thinking about all of the information and elements you need to include on the landing page, and the website as a whole.
-And thinking about negative space, or unused space, is probably not a top priority.
-But this space can have a positive impact on your design, and the performance of your website.
-So what is the the importance of negative space in web design?
+Negative space in web design is a design tool that can have a big impact on the overall visual effect of your website, as well as impacting the functionality and practicality of your website.
+But what is negative space?
 And how can this be used effectively?
 Well, here at Pumpkin Web Design Manchester, we are Manchester’s leading web design specialists.
 And we work with companies and business around the North West and across the region, from Southport to Wigan, to deliver effective web design solutions.
-As a result, we have produced this guide to the advantages of using negative space.
+As a result, we have produced this guide to everything you should know about negative space in web design.

 What is negative space?